 Always rinse the noodles with cold water right when they are finished cooking to prevent them from overcooking and becoming mushy.

-If you make this cold pasta salad recipe from Delightful Mom Food I would love to see your creations and share it!
-Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER to be featured and for more recipe inspiration!
+If you make this pasta salad with Italian dressing recipe I would love to see your creations and share it!
+Follow along with me on Instagram, Pinterest, Facebook, YouTube and Twitter for a feature and more recipe inspiration!
 And don't forget to rate the recipe in the recipe area and leave a comment below!

 Ingredients